jtkristoff/cs553/README.md

 ## Broadcast & convergecast on tree

+A spanning tree is useful for distributing (via broadcast) and collecting (via convergecast) information to/from all nodes.
+Convergecast can be used to discover some min/max value at each node for instance.
+It might also be used for leader election.

+A broadcast is specified as follows:

+ * Root sends information to be broadcast to all children.
+Terminate.
+ * When a (nonroot) node receives information from its parent, copy it and forward it to its children.
+Terminate.

+Convergecast is usually initiated by a root broadcast request.
+A coveragecast alogirhm is specified as follows:

+ * Leaf node sends its report to its parent.
+Terminate.
+ * At a nonleaf node that is not the root, when a report is received from all child nodes, the collective report is sent to the parent.
+   Terminate.
+ * At the root, when a report is received from all child nodes, the gloal function is evaluated using the reports.
+Terminate.

 ## Sync 1-source shortest path

 ## Distance Vector Routing
 ## Async 1-source shortest path
 ## All sources shortest path: Floyd-Warshall